Hi-PACE/hipace/docs/source/run/parameters.rst

     Can also be set with `plasma_name.element`.
 Must be `>0`.

 * ``<plasma name>.charge`` (`float`) optional (default `0.`)
     The charge of a plasma particle.
-Can also be set with `plasma_name.element` or if the plasma is ionizable the default becomes :math:`+ q_e`.
+Can also be set with `plasma_name.element`.
-    If the plasma is ionizable, the charge gets multiplied by the current ionization level.
+    The charge gets multiplied by the current ionization level.

 * ``<plasma name>.element`` (`string`) optional (default "")
     The Physical Element of the plasma.
-For `electron` and `positron` the charge and mass are set accordingly.
-For common Elements like `H`, `He`, `Li`, ... the element is used to get the specific Ionization Energy of each state.
+Sets charge, mass and, if available, the specific Ionization Energy of each state.
+    Options are: `electron`, `positron`, `H`, `D`, `T`, `He`, `Li`, `Be`, `B`, ….

 * ``<plasma name>.can_ionize`` (`bool`) optional (default `0`)
     Whether this plasma can ionize.
-Can also be set by specifying `plasma_name.initial_ion_level` `>= 0`.
+Can also be set to 1 by specifying `plasma_name.ionization_product`.

 * ``<plasma name>.initial_ion_level`` (`int`) optional (default `-1`)
-    The initial Ionization state of the plasma. `-1` for non-ionizable plasmas, `0` for neutral, ionizable gasses and `1`, `2`, `3`, ... for ionizable plasmas.
+    The initial Ionization state of the plasma. `0` for neutral gasses.
+    If set, the Plasma charge gets multiplied by this number.

 * ``<plasma name>.ionization_product`` (`string`) optional (default "")
     The `plasma_name` of the plasma that contains the new electrons that are produced